Enghuda/Backend/README.md

 - As an admin, I can add new students to the school
 - As an admin, I can edit students information
 - As an admin, I can remove students information
-- As an admin, I can get all students information
 - As an admin, I can add courses
 - As an admin, I can edit courses
 - As an admin, I can remove courses